achepukov/react-axios-connect/README.md

 # Axios Connect - HOC for react component to use axios

-## Why?

-Because it's nice to keep axios logic incapsulated in [HOC](https://reactjs.org/docs/higher-order-components.html), and simply use stateless components just to display the data.
+Simple [HOC](https://reactjs.org/docs/higher-order-components.html) which provides axios items as a props.

 ## Install

-`yarn add axios-connect`
+`yarn add react-axios-connect`

-`npm i axios-connect`
+`npm i react-axios-connect`

 ## How to use